plubgoard/Pokemon-Go-Catch-Rates/README.md

 ```

-Similarly, the function evaluating $Throws$ varied according to Throw type and ball, using the `throwsCatch` function we had created earlier, using $P(Catch)$ as the input:
+Similarly, the function evaluating `Throws` varied according to Throw type and ball, using the `throwsCatch` function we had created earlier, using `P(Catch)` as the input:

 ```{r}
 # Pball's Ball modifier is 1, and the column varies by throw